 - Cons – Need a lot of parts to make it fit well (mounts, exhaust headers, transmission, driveshaft, computer system, etc)

 There are many very cool engine swaps that have been completed on E36 BMWs that I’d love to do.
 However, most are very involved and can take a long time to get right.
 Specialized tools, welding, lifts and great tuning skills are some of the challenges that full swaps can bring.

 If I were to do a swap, I would probably go with a GM LSX V8 swap as it’s the best bang for the buck even though it’s a fairly involved process.
-But a swap just isn’t for me, too complex.
+Or I would go for an S52 swap due to the straightforward process with immediate and measureable gains.
+But a swap just isn’t for me at this time, too complex.

 The BMW M50B25 engine can be built into a larger displacement and higher compression engine with parts available from several sources.
 This can provide a high horsepower (350+ hp) and high revving (7,500+ rpm) engine.
 You’d basically be installing the following main components that would yield the noted result:

 - Pistons – Strengthened units that would withstand higher cylinder pressure

 - Rods – Longer rods that increase the displacement of the motor (up to around 3.3 liters is possible, from the stock 2.5 liters), increase the compression ratio of the engine (from around 10.5 to 12.5+), and withstand the higher cylinder pressure that’s being created

 - Crankshaft – Longer throws that allow the longer rods to achieve full travel.
 Also strengthened.